Reference Data in Finance: Essential Foundation for Financial Operations

 Modern technology can importantly improve reference data management:

-enable real time access to reference data across systems -
+- API base architecture enable real time access to reference data across systems

-create a unified view of reference data without physical consolidation -
+- Data virtualization create a unified view of reference data without physical consolidation

 The future of reference data in finance